Renny Harlin: Unproduced and upcoming films

+A sequel to The Postcard Killings, entitled The Postcard Killer, was announced in May 2024 with Harlin slated to direct.
+Filming was set to begin in fall 2024 in London, Madrid, Florence and Latvia, but was later pushed to January 2025.

 Personal life

 Harlin was married to actress Geena Davis from 1993 to 1998.
-Harlin was unfaithful to Davis and she filed for divorce shortly after her personal secretary, Tiffany Bowne, gave birth to Harlin's first child, Luukas "Luke" Harlin, in August 1997.
-Since September 2021, Harlin has been married to fitness athlete and school teacher Johanna Harlin née Kokkila.
-They have a baby girl who was born in Miami, Florida, in July 2022.
+He had a son, Lucas, with Davis' personal assistant in 1997, which prompted the divorce.
+Since September 2021, Harlin has been married to fitness athlete and school teacher Johanna Harlin (née Kokkila).
+They have a daughter, born July 2022 and a son, born April 2024, both in Miami, Florida.

 Harlin lived in the United States from the mid-1980s until 2014, when he moved to China.
 After Harlin finished the shooting of the Finnish film Reunion 3: Singles Cruise in 2020, he moved to Sofia, Bulgaria.